-I (We) hereby undertake to be responsible for all expenses incurred by an issuing authority or a transmitting authority in respect of the letter of request issued herein on the \\\\\\\, and on receiving due notification of the amount of such expenses undertake to pay the same as directed by the Registrar of the Supreme Court.
+I (We) hereby undertake to be responsible for all expenses incurred by an issuing authority or a transmitting authority in respect of the letter of request , and on receiving due notification of the amount of issued herein on the such expenses undertake to pay the same as directed by the Registrar of the Supreme Court.

-The following have been appointed as agents for the parties in connection with the execution of the above letter of request.
+The following have been appointed as agents for the parties in connection with t

+he execution of the above letter of request. •

-Claimant's Agent:
+Claimant's A Agent:

+of

 Defendant's Agent:

+of

 Dated this day of 20 .

 Party or Counsel